-- In July 2021, the Court of Special Appeals found that Section 4.4.6.B.2.d. of the Zoning Ordinance must be read to mean that a property-owner may have more than one accessory building and that each accessory building can have a maximum footprint that is 50% of the main building or 600 square feet, whichever is greater. - The County has historically interpreted this provision to apply to the cumulative footprint of all structures, not each accessory structure. - ZTA 21-10 will amend the Zoning Ordinance to make clear that the 50% Rule applies to the total footprint of all structures, not each accessory structure. - ZTA 21-10 will not change the exemption for buildings for an agricultural use, nor will it apply to Detached Accessory Dwelling Units.
+In July 2021, the Court of Special Appeals found that Section 4.4.6.B.2.d. of the Zoning Ordinance must be read to mean that a property-owner may have more than one accessory building and that each accessory building can have a maximum footprint that is 50% of the main building or 600 square feet, whichever is greater.
+The County has historically interpreted this provision to apply to the cumulative footprint of all structures, not each accessory structure.

+Language of ZTA

+ZTA 21-10 will amend the Zoning Ordinance so that the "50% rule" will apply cumulatively.
+The amendment reads as follows: